syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_4/section_2/macos-testing-status/riemann.md

 `$ brew install riemann` \
 `$ brew install riemann-client`

-**NOTE:** MacPorts does not have this library in its package list currently {: .notice--primary}
+MacPorts does not have this library in its package list currently {: .notice--primary}

 To run riemann in the foreground, use: \